realshak7781/crime-data-dashboard/README.md

 ## Further plans

-Since I switched to a specialization track in Artificial Intelligence and Data Science, I plan on training a Generative ML model on the whole dataset to predict the location and time of potential crimes.
+I plan on training a Generative ML model on the whole dataset to predict the location and time of potential crimes.

 ## License